vyse12138/react-projects/README.md

 * Remove item is disable when editing it

 ## 2. Clock
-This is a clock app that tells you time is ticking.
+This is a clock app that tells you time is ticking:
 ![](src/ClockDemo.png)

 ### Function of the app